klustria/helidon-mp-ocivault-unittest/Practices.md

 13. Congratulations!
 You have successfully completed Practice 2.

 ## Miscellaneous
-The distribution [helidon-mp-oci-unittest-complete.zip](helidon-mp-oci-unittest-complete.zip) contains the complete project setup that has the application source code and includes the full unit test.
+The distribution [helidon-mp-ocivault-unittest-complete.zip](helidon-mp-ocivault-unittest-complete.zip) contains the complete project setup that has the application source code and includes the full unit test.
 Use this to compare your work after you have completed all the exercises.